Deeech/it-collection/ChromePlugins.md

 * [Page Ruler](https://chrome.google.com/webstore/detail/page-ruler/jlpkojjdgbllmedoapgfodplfhcbnbpn) - Draw a ruler to get pixel dimensions and positioning, and measure elements on any web page.
 * [PerfectPixel by WellDoneCode](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) - This extension helps develop your websites with per pixel accuracy!
 * [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg) - Identifies software on the web
+* [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) - EditThisCookie is a cookie manager.
+You can add, delete, edit, search, protect and block cookies!